newprojects-ai/lvnplus-QBank/fyi.md

 **Reason:** To debug the "Not Ready" status and the unexpected console error during task validation.
 The previous logging was insufficient to pinpoint the exact cause.
 **How:** Used `edit_file` tool to add `console.log` statements for the full variable object and improved the check for missing/empty values.

+### April 17, 2025 12:28pm BST

+### Monorepo Migration - Phase 1 (Scaffold)

+**What:**
+- Created new monorepo folder structure: `packages/core`, `packages/ui`, `packages/api`, `packages/features`, `apps/web` and their respective `src` subfolders.
+- Added/initialized package.json and tsconfig.json files for each package and app, using the monorepo migration guide as reference.
+- Updated root package.json to use Turborepo workspaces, removed old scripts/dependencies.
+- Added root turbo.json and replaced root tsconfig.json with base config for all packages.

+**Why:**
+- To split the monorepo into manageable packages for better modularity, maintainability, and reduced token consumption in BOLT.
+- To prepare for migration of types, utilities, UI components, API clients/hooks, and feature logic into new packages.

+**How:**
+- Used PowerShell and file operations to scaffold the directory structure and configuration files.
+- Carefully followed the provided migration guide for all config templates.

+**Next:**
+- Begin Phase 2: Migrating core types and utilities from `src/types` and `src/utils` to `packages/core`.
+- Log all further actions and rationale here.

 ## Current Features

 ### Authentication